 Students must be in good standing to be eligible to apply for the Five-Year DMD.
-All Unsatisfactory or Incomplete work must be made up before the request for a Five-Year DMD Curriculum will be considered.
-An application and written request to change to the Five-Year Curriculum must be submitted to the Committee on Promotions for review prior to March 1st.
+An application and written request to change to the Five-Year Curriculum must be submitted to the Committee on Promotions for review prior to June 15th for students in year 1 and March 1st for students in year 2.
 The written request must include information about the intended activity, sponsorship, location, duration, and supervision.
 Letters of support from the student's sponsor and/or mentor should accompany the written request.
 Students will be notified of the Committee on Promotions' decision within two weeks of the review.